gregsaun/prusa_i3_bear_upgrade/README.md

 Go to [HALF upgrade page](half_upgrade/) or [FULL upgrade page](full_upgrade/).

 ## Where can I purchase the hardware?

 #### Official distributors

-Here are the official distributors of the Bear Upgrade kit.
-All distributors are following [tolerances](doc/vslot_specs_tolerances_0.2.pdf) to ensure quality cuts and we are working actively together to make every customers happy.
+Here are the official distributors of the kits.
+All distributors are following [specifications](doc/vslot_specs_tolerances_0.2.pdf) to ensure you will have a perfectly squared Bear.
+All distributors are using professional machines dedicated to cut aluminum extrusion (like CNC machines).
+In case your extrusion is out of specifications, you can get a replacement for free.
+We have created a dedicated support channel in case customers have more technical questions or need information for a custom build.

 * ![all3d makers logo](doc/distributors/all3dmakers_logo.png)
    All3D Makers (US)